 ChronoPoints placed the 3D model of the Glass Bank and immediate surroundings into the Unity game engine.
 This enabled users to have a controlled exploration of the building and interact with artifacts on a traditional flat computer monitor.

 This video represents the first phase of the virtual recreation of the Cocoa Beach Glass Bank as it appeared in 1963 – the exterior of the building and basic ground floor.
 To enhance the model, we need your assistance – any photographs or your memories will enable us to add more floors and details.
 We are also interested in images of surrounding businesses.

 Upon receiving two Microsoft HoloLens units during Microsoft’s first HoloLens Academic Research Award competition, we developed an experience that enables users to explore the Glass Bank through Augmented Reality.
-Here, the Glass Bank can be superimposed over real world objects.
+Here, the Glass Bank can be superimposed over real-world objects.
 Imagine there was a physical model of the Glass Bank on a table, you could walk around it and examine it from all perspectives, this can be accomplished virtually with an Augmented Reality unit like the HoloLens.
-But the interaction does not end with walking around, you can remove floors and walls, and with our experience redesign aspects of the structure utilizing today’s building materials.

 Digital Media students at the University of Central Florida produced this historical timeline of the Cocoa Beach Glass Bank.
 Thank you to all who contributed images for the timeline – if you have photographs pertaining to the building prior to 1980 please contact us.